top of page

 The verb 'rescind' has its origins in Latin, originating from the word 'rescindere.'
 In Latin, 'rescindere' is formed by combining 're,' indicating 'back' or 'again,' and 'scindere,' meaning 'to cut' or 'to tear.'
 It was used to describe the action of cutting or tearing something apart, often in the context of revoking or canceling a legal document, contract, agreement, or decision.
 As the term was adopted into English, it retained this core meaning, signifying the action of revoking, canceling, or annuling a formal or legal arrangement.
 The etymology of 'rescind' underscores the concept of a decisive and often formal act of undoing or tearing apart something previously established, emphasizing the idea of nullifying or retracting a binding agreement or decision.

-Quiz: Find the meaning of rescind
+Quiz: Find the meaning of the verb rescind:

 Try Again!